Boris-Jobs/Boris-Jobs/README.md

-# Introduction to me, Boris
+# $\text{Introduction to me, Boris}$
-- 👋 Hi, my name is Boris Jobs.
-I got my bachelor degree in Physics from USTB, and I am gonna finish my master of science degree in the University of Hong Kong (Computer Science (Innovative Design and Technology)).
+👋 $\text{Hi, my name is Chen Zhe, but you can call me Boris.
+I earned my bachelor's degree in Applied Physics from the University of Science and Technology Beijing.}$
+$\text{Currently, I'm enrolled in the master's program in Innovative Design and Technology (with a focus on computer science) at the University of Hong Kong.}$
+$\text{And I'm expected to graduate in Dec 2025.}$

-- 👀 I’m interested in 1.
-Machine Learning, 2.
-Mathematics, 3.
-Business Intelligence;
+- 👀 I’m interested in 1. , 2.
+Pure Mathematics, 3.
+Programming for Engaging Tasks;

 - 👨‍🚀 motto: "
 &nbsp;&nbsp;&nbsp;&nbsp; Every step taken, fear no distance vast;
 &nbsp;&nbsp;&nbsp;&nbsp; In ceaseless deeds, fear no myriad tasks;
 "

-- 🚀 **FrameX Inc. (boris.github.io, Boris-Jobs, wode-Coding)**: Things about FrameX and Boris.

-- 🚀 **Machine_Learning and AI (_notes_machine_learning, _research_hash_algorithm)**: The learning records of machine learning.
+- 🚀 **Machine Learning Projects (repository name: _exploration_ML_DL, _research_hash_algorithm)**: I'm currently learning the course "Dive Into Deep Learning (PyTorch)" led by Li Mu, and I'm syncing my related learning notes in the "_exploration_ML_DL" repository.
+The notes are stored in the form of comments within the code.
+Since I'm eager to understand the knowledge thoroughly, I haven't organized the notes into a Jupyter notebook format yet.
+This repository will be continuously updated.

-- 🚀 **Mathematics (Pendulum-Period-Discussion, _notes_algorithm)**: A question caught my interest in my high school period.
+- 🚀 **Mathematics Projects (Pendulum-Period-Discussion, _exploration_algorithms)**: A question caught my interest in my high school period.
 Solved the problem of the period of a simple pendulum using the method of elliptic integration. "椭圆积分与单摆周期"

 - 🚀 **Business_Intelligence (WanYi_DATA_Universe)**: Get the Sales and Advertisements data from OceanengineAPI then process them.